Chris Isaak: Music career

 Isaak's best-known song is "Wicked Game".
-In an interview with Mark Needham, an engineer who worked with Isaak on "Wicked Game", Needham claimed that it took several years to put the track together.
+In an interview with Mark Needham, an engineer who worked with Isaak on "Wicked Game", Needham said that it took several years to put the track together.
 It was first released on the 1989 album Heart Shaped World, and an instrumental version of the song was subsequently featured in the 1990 David Lynch film Wild at Heart.
 Lee Chesnut, an Atlanta radio station music director who was obsessed with Lynch films, played the vocal version and it became the station's most-requested song.
 Chesnut spread the word to other radio stations and the single became a national top 10 hit in February 1991, peaking at number 6.
 It also reached No. 10 in the UK Singles Chart.
 The music video for the song was directed by Herb Ritts and was an MTV and VH1 hit; shot in black and white, it featured Isaak and supermodel Helena Christensen in a sensual encounter on the beach, caressing each other and whispering in each other's ears.
 Another less-seen version of "Wicked Game" is directed by David Lynch and comprises scenes from the film Wild at Heart.
-"Wicked Game" featured as the backing music in the 2001 TV advertisement for the Jaguar X-Type in the UK.

 "Two Hearts" from Isaak's fourth album, San Francisco Days, was featured in the closing credits of True Romance, a 1993 film directed by Tony Scott, written by Quentin Tarantino, and starring Christian Slater and Patricia Arquette.

 In 1995, Isaak split with longtime guitarist James Calvin Wilsey.
 That year, he released Forever Blue, Isaak's fifth album, and the accompanying tour featured Hershel Yatovitz on guitar.
 The album was nominated for a Grammy for Best Rock Album, and the single "Somebody's Crying" was nominated for a Grammy for Best Male Rock Vocal Performance.
 On March 15, 1996, the album was certified Platinum by the RIAA.
 "Baby Did a Bad Bad Thing" was featured in Stanley Kubrick's final film, Eyes Wide Shut, in 1999.
 The music video for the song was directed by Herb Ritts (his second collaboration with Isaak); it was shot in color and featured Isaak and French supermodel Laetitia Casta in a motel room.

 Isaak composed a theme song for U.S. late-night television variety-talk show The Late Late Show with Craig Kilborn.

 The record producer Erik Jacobsen was instrumental in Isaak's sound for 15 years.
 Jacobsen is known for his production work with The Lovin' Spoonful, as well as on solo albums by Spoonful's John Sebastian and Jerry Yester.
 Isaak ceased working with Jacobsen on his 2002 album Always Got Tonight.
 "Life Will Go On" from this album was featured in Chasing Liberty, a 2004 film starring Mandy Moore and Matthew Goode.